microsoft/MixedReality-EyeTracking-Sample/README.md

 ## Other documentations

-You can find the complete API reference for the Microsoft.MixedReality.EyeTracking NuGet package on at the [NuGet Gallery](https://www.nuget.org/packages/Microsoft.MixedReality.EyeTracking)
+* Complete API reference for the Microsoft.MixedReality.EyeTracking NuGet package on at the [NuGet Gallery](https://www.nuget.org/packages/Microsoft.MixedReality.EyeTracking)

-For more details about how to setup your Unity project, refer to [Microsoft Docs](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/extended-eye-tracking-unity).
+* For more details about how to setup your Unity project, refer to [Microsoft Docs](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/extended-eye-tracking-unity).

-For more details about how to setup native project, refer to [Microsoft Docs](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/native/extended-eye-tracking-native).
+* For more details about how to setup native project, refer to [Microsoft Docs](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/native/extended-eye-tracking-native).

 ## Contributing